sam-berning/bottlerocket-kernel-kit/README.md

-# Bottlerocket Core Kit
+# Bottlerocket Kernel Kit
-This is the core kit for [Bottlerocket](https://github.com/bottlerocket-os/bottlerocket).
+This is the kernel kit for [Bottlerocket](https://github.com/bottlerocket-os/bottlerocket).
 It includes many common dependencies for downstream package and variant builds.

 ## Contents
-The core kit includes:
+The kernel kit includes:
-* Shared libraries such as glibc and libz
+* multiple versions of the Linux kernel
-* Management daemons such as systemd and dbus-broker
+* bootloaders
-* Agents for settings API and in-place updates
+* firmware

 ### Availability
-The [Bottlerocket core kit](https://gallery.ecr.aws/bottlerocket/bottlerocket-core-kit) is available through Amazon ECR Public.
+The [Bottlerocket kernel kit](https://gallery.ecr.aws/bottlerocket/bottlerocket-kernel-kit) is available through Amazon ECR Public.

 ### Development
-The core kit can be built on either an **x86_64** or an **aarch64** host.
+The kernel kit can be built on either an **x86_64** or an **aarch64** host.
 To do this you can use the following commands.
 ```shell
 make
 ```